Matir/wrongbaud.github.io/_posts/2019-10-07-router-teardown.md

 squashfs.bin: Squashfs filesystem, little endian, version 4.0, 14504422 bytes, 1909 inodes, blocksize: 65536 bytes, created: Mon Dec 10 02:37:18 2018
 ```

-Now we can use binwalk to extract the SquashFS image, we could also mount this as a loopback device to get the same result!
+Now we can use binwalk to extract the SquashFS image, we could also mount this as a loopback device to get the same result

 ```
 wrongbaud@wubuntu:~$ binwalk -e squashfs.bin